l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 i) Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Financial instruments affected by market risk include borrowings and deposits.
+Financial instruments affected by market risk include borrowings, deposits and equity investments.

 The Company management evaluates and exercise control over process of market risk management.
 The Board recommends risk management objective and policies which includes management of cash resources, borrowing strategies and ensuring compliance with market risk limits and policies.